ehsanshekari/ehsanshekari/README.md

 ---

 ## 🎓 Teaching
 I enjoy sharing my knowledge of programming and web development through various platforms.
-Most of my channels are in Farsi, except for **Coding with Ehsan**, which is in English and recently started:
+Most of my channels are in Farsi, except for **Code with Ehsan**, which is in English and recently started:

 - 🎥 **Aparat**: [Code With Ehsan](https://www.aparat.com/ehsanshekari) (Farsi)
 - 📺 **YouTube (Code Tutor)**: [Code With Ehsan](https://www.youtube.com/@EhsanShekari-ir) (Farsi)